Paul Revere: Early life and education

 Revere's father died in 1754, when Paul was legally too young to officially be the master of the family silver shop.
 In February 1756, during the French and Indian War (the North American theater of the Seven Years' War), he enlisted in the provincial army.
-Possibly he made this decision because of the weak economy, since army service promised consistent pay.
+He may have made this decision because of the weak economy, since army service promised consistent pay.
 Commissioned a second lieutenant in a provincial artillery regiment, he spent the summer at Fort William Henry at the southern end of Lake George in New York as part of an abortive plan for the capture of Fort St. Frédéric.
 He did not stay long in the army, but returned to Boston and assumed control of the silver shop in his own name.
 On August 4, 1757, he married Sarah Orne (1736–1773); their first child was born eight months later.
-He and Sarah had eight children, but two died young, and only one, Mary, survived her father.
+He and Sarah had eight children, but two died young.